Assambra/Module-GameManager/README.md

     </a>
     <h1 align="center">Modul-GameManager</h1>
     <p align="center">
-        The GameManager is a module and part of our <a href="#about-the-unity-game-framework">Unity Game Framework</a>
+        The GameManager is a module and part of our <a href="#the-unity-game-framework">Unity Game Framework</a>
     </p>
 </div>
 <br />